A rural house from the 1950s went through several renovations, while maintaining its original scale and modest rustic appearance.

 An additional bathroom is connected to the parents’ room, and according to my client it is her favorite place in the house.

-I’m full of respect for the client, who maintains an organic vegetable farm, filled with various fruits and vegetables which are taken right to the kitchen and from there to the dinner plate.
+I have a lot of respect for the client, who maintains an organic vegetable farm, filled with various fruits and vegetables which are taken right to the kitchen and from there to the dinner plate.

 Photos by Aviv Kurt.